 You can see in these close up shots, even if you write with frosting on the cake and it doesn’t look great, it won’t look bad in the end.

-As you can see, it definitely is much more forgiving to decorate on a cookie than a beautifully iced cake that will show every imperfection!
+As you can see, it definitely is much more forgiving to decorate on a chocolate chip cookie cake than a beautifully iced cake that will show every imperfection!
 This cookie cake recipe is marvelous!

 –buttercream icing to decorate edges or to write on the cookie

 -any kind of decorations as desiredSpecial equipment-large pizza pan

 Preheat oven to 350°F (180°C)Line a large pizza pan with aluminum foil.
 Press enough cookie dough into the pan to cover the bottom with the dough about 3/4″ thick.